Dawn-India/Z-Mirror/README.md

 - 4GB file upload with premium account also available in DM feature
 - Upload all files to specific superGroup/channel.
 - Leech Split size and equal split size settings for each user
-- Ability to upload documents and videos parts in media group.
+- Ability to leech splitted file parts in media group.
 Setting for each user
 ### Limits
 - Storage threshold limit
 - Leech limit